 Kelli joined Watsi on June 14th, 2013.
-Seven years ago, Kelli joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kelli's most recent donation traveled 8,500 miles to support Lucy, a widowed fishmonger from Kenya, to fund treatment for an infection so she can work again.
+Eight years ago, Kelli joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kelli's most recent donation traveled 8,500 miles to support Annastasia, a small businesswoman from Kenya, to fund a mastectomy to heal her breast cancer.

 Kelli has funded healthcare for 128 patients in 15 countries.